-Just like with any other succulents, Aeonium arboreum ‘Zwartkop’ (Black Rose) needs a well draining soil.
-I like to use cactus potting mix combined with perlite for added drainage.
+Just like with any other succulents, Aeonium arboreum ‘Zwartkop’ (Black Rose) needs well-draining soil.
+I like to use a cactus potting mix combined with perlite for added drainage.
 I eyeball it to about 2:1 solution of cactus mix and perlite.
 I like this combination because it is easy and it works well for my plants.
 I live in a very dry climate and this ratio works for me.
 For those that live in a more humid climate, you can increase the perlite to a 1:1 solution.
-You can also consider using a sandy soil.
+You can also consider using sandy soil.
 This can be achieved by mixing cactus mix or potting soil with coarse sand (about 2:1 ratio).
 Or you can use a combination of potting mix, coarse sand, perlite or pumice in equal parts (1:1:1 solution) for more drainage.

 To find out more about soil for succulents check out my post “Best Soil and Fertilizers for Succulents” for more details.
 If you need help finding these materials online, here are some of my recommendations for soil and soil amendments.

 Watering largely depends on the climate you live in.
 Watering schedule is determined by the season, the weather and humidity in your area.
 I live in a very dry climate so my watering schedule is adapted to the dry conditions of my environment.
 In the summer, during intense heat, I water my Aeonium arboreum ‘Zwartkop’ (Black Rose) every 7-10 days, giving them a good drink.
 I cut back on watering to about 10-14 days when the weather cools down.
 Keep in mind that I leave my plants outdoors so the soil tends to dry faster.